Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Thinking the Vacuum Cleaner Will Take Care of Everything: There will probably still be some stain-removing and polishing tasks that a vacuum cleaner just can’t handle.
 In other words, don’t be afraid to break out the mop or rag if you need to.

 Note that all of our vacuum cleaners on the list currently have cords.
 You don’t need to buy a corded vacuum cleaner – and if you are looking for the best cordless vacuum for hardwood floors, we suggest taking a look at the Dyson V6 Fluffy model, which is expensive but one of the greatest cordless vacs around, and designed specifically for both hardwood floors and upholstery.
+A cordless stick vacuum can get pricey, but they’re a type of vacuum cleaner that’s worth the convenience they provide.

 Finally, we briefly mentioned HEPA particle filters, but if you want to learn more about how to prevent dust from building up and circulating around your home, we suggest you take a look at our guide to the best air purifiers of 2019 to see what methods are the most effective at preventing allergens.